Political positions of Javier Milei: United States and Israel

 Milei is pro-Israel and pro-United States, and stated that they would be Argentina's primary allies if elected president.
 He also expressed his intention to relocate the Argentine embassy in Israel from Tel Aviv to Jerusalem.
 During his 2023 presidential campaign, Milei often waved an Israeli flag.
-Shortly after winning the election in November 2023, Milei said that he would visit both the United States and Israel before his inauguration, describing the trips as having "a spiritual connotation"; he last visited the United States in August 2023 "to pray and learn about Judaism".
+Shortly after winning the election in November 2023, Milei said that he would visit both the United States and Israel before his inauguration, describing the trips as having "a spiritual connotation"; he last visited the United States in August 2023, "to pray and learn about Judaism".

-In April 2024, Milei promised that Argentina "will always be on [Israel's] side."
-He also accused Iran of "seeking the destruction of Western civilization."
+In April 2024, Milei promised that Argentina "will always be on [Israel's] side".
+He also accused the Iranian regime of "seeking the destruction of Western civilization".

-Milei celebrated the 2024 Nuseirat rescue operation in Gaza on Twitter, posting "Long live freedom, damn it!"
+Milei celebrated the 2024 Nuseirat rescue operation in Gaza on Twitter, posting, "Long live freedom, damn it!".

 China and Russia

 In August 2023, Milei said he would freeze relations with China.
 He also said: "People are not free in China, they can't do what they want and when they do it, they get killed.
 Would you trade with an assassin?"
 Analysts stated that a breakdown of Argentina–China relations could harm the Argentine economy.
 However, upon taking office, Milei softened his stance on China, saying that he would not touch existing trade agreements between Argentina and China.
 In June 2024, Argentina and China renewed their currency swap line.
 He later described China as a "fabulous partner", praising China for its lack of demands and stating that closer commercial ties are in Argentine interests due to Argentina and China being "complementary economies".

 Milei has expressed support for Ukraine since the beginning of its invasion by Russia.
 In March 2022, he wore a Ukrainian flag pin in parliament and stated: "Those of us who defend the ideas of freedom cannot tolerate or accept an invasion like Russia has done to Ukraine."
 He criticized the Fernández administration's position towards the war as "weak" and accused it of being "complicit with the worst dictatorships in the World".
 However, he has since softened his stance on Russia in line with the Trump administration in the US by avoiding to criticize Russia in the United Nations.